qjimbo/NMSLegacyVersionInstaller/README.md

 To use the No Man's Sky Legacy Version Installer, follow these steps:

 1. Download the application from the [Releases](https://github.com/qjimbo/NMSLegacyVersionInstaller/releases)  page.
-2. Choose the versions of the game you wish to install.
+2. Launch the Application and choose which versions of the game you wish to install.
-3. Launch the application and provide your Steam account details.
+3. Provide your Steam account details.
 4. Wait for the download and installation process to complete.
 5. Launch No Man's Sky using the provided shortcuts.